muratcanbarcin/muratcanbarcin-LeetCode-Solutions/README.md

 ## Folder Structure

-Solutions are organized into folders based on LeetCode problem difficulty and categories:
+Solutions are organized into folders based on LeetCode problem difficulty:

 * **/Easy**: Solutions to easy-level problems.
 * **/Medium**: Solutions to medium-level problems.
 * **/Hard**: Solutions to hard-level problems.
-* **/DailyQuestions**: Daily questions solved for the LeetCode "streak".